cris-programming/Bingo-Game/README.md

 - Click the "Big Number" button to enable or disable the display of big numbers.

-- You can mark called numbers by clicking on them.

 - Click the "Reset" button to start a new game.

 ## Acknowledgments